 Expenditures for equitable services to eligible private school children, teachers and other educational personnel, and families must be equal to the proportion of funds allocated to participating public school attendance areas based on the number of children from low-income families who reside in those attendance areas and attend private schools.
-The district must determine the proportionate share of Title I-A funds available for equitable services based on the total amount of Title I-A funds received by the district prior to any allowable expenditures or transfers of funds.
+The district must determine the proportionate share of Title I-A funds available for equitable services based on the total amount of Title I-A funds received by the district prior to any allowable expenditures or transfers of funds to the CAP (Consolidated Admin Pool).